The annual spring clean-up procedure starts as soon as most of the snow is gone and temperatures moderate.

 Residential Street Sweeping

-Citizens may report areas in need of sweeping by phoning the Citizen Contact Centre at 780-538-0300.
+Citizens may report areas in need of sweeping by phoning Access GP at 780-538-0300.
 If you see street sweepers in your area, please keep vehicles off the road so equipment can do a thorough job.

 How Can You Help?